Leonid Brezhnev: Economic growth until 1973

 By the early 1970s, the Soviet Union had the world's second largest industrial capacity, and produced more steel, oil, pig-iron, cement and tractors than any other country.
 Before 1973, the Soviet economy was expanding at a faster rate than that of the American economy (albeit by a very small margin).
 The USSR also kept a steady pace with the economies of Western Europe.
-Between 1964 and 1973, the Soviet economy stood at roughly half the output per head of Western Europe and a little more than one third that of the U.S. In 1973, the process of catching up with the rest of the West came to an end as the Soviet Union fell further and further behind in computer technology, which proved decisive for the Western economies.
-By 1973 the Era of Stagnation was apparent.
+Between 1964 and 1973, the Soviet economy stood at roughly half the output per head of Western Europe and a little more than one third that of the U.S. In 1973, the process of catching up with the rest of the West came to an end and the Era of Stagnation was apparent.